JhaAkansha/JhaAkansha.github.io/content/post/sql-joins.md

 Use it when you want all records from the left table, regardless of matches.

 ## 3. RIGHT JOIN (or RIGHT OUTER JOIN)
+**Returns**: All rows from the right table, and the matched rows from the left table.
+If no match, returns `NULL` on the left side.